-Coonabarabran After School and Vacation Care provides after school care and vacation care for primary aged children in Coonabarabran.
-Coonabarabran After School and Vacation Care provides a safe, healthy and caring environment for school aged children from Kindergarten to year 6 from 3:30pm-5:30pm, Monday to Friday during school terms.
+Coonabarabran After School and Vacation Care, also known as Coonabarabran Out of School Hours Care (OOSH), provides after school care for primary aged children in Coonabarabran.

+Coonabarabran After School and Vacation Care provides a program of fun and interesting activities for children during the hours of 3:30pm - 5:30pm, during school terms.